john-science/john-science.github.io/_drafts/2018-09-27-installing-pi-hole.md

     $ passwd

-Pick something greater than 12 characters long.
-If you want a safe (client-side JS) way to test how strong your password is testanti it out [here](http://antineutrino.net/apps/password_analyzer).
+Pick something longer than 10 characters.
+If you want a safe (client-side JS) way to test how strong your password is test it out [here](http://antineutrino.net/apps/password_analyzer).

 **Step 5** Check the Installation